zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/_index.md

 ## Azure SQL Assessment

-Now that you have both the server and SQL projected as Azure Arc resources, the last step is complete the initiation of the SQL Assessment run.
+Now that you have both the server and SQL projected as Azure Arc resources the last step is to complete the initiation of the SQL Assessment run.

 * On the SQL Azure Arc resource click on "Environment Health", then click "Download configuration script".